octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 # Smart Contract development: Buy ticket entrypoint
-> LIGO concepts used in this part: with this second entrypoint, we will need to register players and map a raffle ticket to each player.
+> LIGO concepts used in this part: with this second entrypoint, we will need to register players and map a raffle ticket for each player.
 Thus, we will learn how to use collections.
-> It will also be the opportunity for you to use again functions and performs checks
+> It will also be the opportunity for you to use functions again and performs checks

 The second entrypoint can be freely called by everyone who wants to buy a ticket.
 In this use case, each address can only buy one ticket, which costs 1 tz.

 Two additional pieces of information have to be kept:
 1. who is taking part in the raffle
-2. who is owning a ticket
+2. who owns a ticket

 The storage has to be modified.
 Collections are going to come in handy for the modification of the storage